QuantumDamage/iota.lib.py/tutorials/helloworld/helloworld.md

     ValueError: Request failed validation ({'hashes': ['empty']}) (`exc.context["filter_errors"]` contains more information).

-If the status is "True", it means that transaction was executed and we could see that tokens appeared on the receiver side.
+If the status is "True", it means that the transaction was executed and we could see that the tokens appeared on the receiver side.
 But if we have only "False" that means that our proposed transaction wasn't validated and included in the tangle.
-In this case, we could wait or replay our request.
+In this case, we could either wait or replay our request.

 ```python